haelmic3/data/README.md

 # data
-Digital Repository of my stuff
+a collection of functionlike programs working with files.